NU-Digital-Cultures/Trout/README.md

 🟰

-## Pulling these framing devices together and as relational to student renting/ housing conversations :warning:
+## Pulling these framing devices together and considering them relational to student renting/ housing conversations :warning:
-- We also applied Foucault's 'technologies of the self' more broadly
+- Applying Foucault's 'technologies of the self' more broadly,
 - How where a student lives shapes their life/ identity and our tool gives students a way to change the power dynamics at play there
 - And how the information asymmetry of landlords-tenants is not just about finding the best price for accomodation, but a deeper set of relationships that the combination of our three approaches can change
 - What is special about the case of student tenants- landlord structures and how our tool works in that context